CARROT PATCH - SHORELINE

 • Their questions are usually about themselves and their immediate community and family.
 “Will I be okay?
 Will you be okay?
 What will happen to us?”

 Question: What is the coronavirus?
-Answer: The coronavirus (or COVID-19) is a newly discovered virus that is making people in many parts of the world sick.
+Answer: The coronavirus (or COVID-19) is a recently discovered virus that is making people in many parts of the world sick.
 Corona is Latin for “crown.”
 The virus when seen under a microscope looks like a crown with pointy blobs.

 Question: What are the symptoms?
 Answer: Most people who get the coronavirus have symptoms like a cold or flu, such as fevers, coughs, body aches, or trouble breathing.
-Kids likely develop very mild symptoms.
+Kids usually develop very mild symptoms.

 Question: What about my grandparents?
 Answer: Just like at other times, some people tend to get sicker than others do.
 Older people, especially those who already have health problems, might have more serious symptoms, but doctors and nurses are doing everything they can to give the best care possible.